-VEGETABLES PLUS is a true Permethrin based insecticide and can be applied to plants and even vegetables that are being grown for consumption.
-Its odorless and will last 2 weeks or more and should be considered if you need something stronger then the ECO EC.
+For longer protection, go with VEGETABLES PLUS.
+It’s a Permethrin based insecticide and can be applied to plants and even vegetables that are being grown for consumption.
+Its odorless and will last 2 weeks or more and should be considered if you need something strong.

 Any of these products can be applied with one of our SPRAYERS.
 Choose the one that best suits your application needs.
 And be sure to add some SPREADER STICKER to the tank mix.
 Spreader Sticker enables the chemical treatment to cover and coat all the leaves so the bagworms don’t find any untreated surfaces on which to feed.

 Pump Sprayer: http://www.bugspraycart.com/good/pump-sprayers

 Spreader Sticker: http://www.bugspraycart.com/insecticide/additive/spreader-sticker